WVUHPC/2018-Lesson_1/_episodes/05-job_submission.md

    {: .bash}​

-​5.
-Lets suppose that the plot will be created with R, load the module for R 3.4.1 (the latest version by the time of this was written)
+​Lets suppose that the plot will be created with R, load the module for R 3.4.1 (the latest version by the time of this was written)
 ​
    ~~~
 ​   $ module load compilers/R/3.4.1